greenelab/lab-website-template/index.md

 # About Us

 Welcome to _Computing for Secure and Intelligent Networks (COSINE) Lab_ webpage.
 This is a research group of [Dr. Tamoghna Ojha](https://people.iitism.ac.in/~tamoghnaojha/) at the Department of Mathematics and Computing, IIT (ISM) Dhanbad.
+Our work is focused on "distributed intelligence" in

 The lab page is under maintenance.
 Stay tuned for the updates.

-### We are recruiting: PhD position available with me in the Department of Mathematics and Computing, IIT (ISM) Dhanbad
+#### We are recruiting: PhD position available with me in the Department of Mathematics and Computing, IIT (ISM) Dhanbad
 I am looking for self-motivated candidates interested working in areas such as AI/ML, UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum.
 Eligibility: M. Tech/M.Sc. in Mathematics & Computing / M.Tech. in Computer Science.
 More details: [in this link](https://admission.iitism.ac.in/index.php/admission/phd/add_phd/home).